ThomasAUB/ucosm/README.md

 void foo() {
     Task tempTask;
     sched.addTask(tempTask);
-}// tempTask removes itself on deletion
+}// tempTask removes itself from the scheduler at the end of the scope
 ```